Keto flu sucks. Let’s just be honest about it - but understanding keto flu symptoms and remedies makes all the difference.

 Headaches

-- Drink more water
+- Drink more water - but with electrolytes, not plain

-- Try peppermint tea
+- Try peppermint tea - actually helps, not just hippie nonsense

 Muscle Cramps

-- Magnesium supplement
+- Magnesium supplement - take it before bed nightly

-- Epsom salt bath
+- Epsom salt bath - magnesium absorbs through skin, plus it’s relaxing

-- Increase potassium intake
+- Increase potassium - avocado, spinach, salmon

 Nausea

-- Sip bone broth slowly
+- Sip bone broth slowly - don’t chug, just sip

-- Eat small, frequent meals
+- Eat small, frequent meals instead of big ones

 Brain Fog

-- Be patient - this improves quickly
+- Be patient - this symptom improves fast, usually within a week

 Constipation

-- Drink more water
+- Drink even more water - dehydration makes this worse

 Natural Remedies and Supplements